Jeanne M. Atkinson Executive Director

 Minyoung Ohm Attorney

-Ms. Ohm is a 2003 graduate of American University’s Washington College of Law.
-Prior to joining CLINIC, she was an associate attorney at Carliner & Remes and practiced immigration law in a variety of areas, including asylum, family-based visa petitions, and business immigration matters.
-In law school, she interned at Tahirih Justice Center assisting domestic violence victims gain legal residency in the United States and served as a student advocate with the American University's Domestic Violence Clinic.
+Minyoung Ohm is a staff attorney with the Religious Immigration Services Section of CLINIC.
+Prior to joining CLINIC, she was an associate attorney at Carliner & Remes in Washington D.C. and practiced immigration law in a variety of areas, including asylum, family-based visa petitions, and business immigration matters.
+She joined CLINIC in 2008 and has been exclusively practicing religious immigration law.
+She graduated from the American University’s Washington College of Law in 2003.
+While in law school, she worked at Tahirih Justice Center providing immigration relief for survivors of domestic violence and served as a student advocate with the Washington College of Law’s Domestic Violence Clinic.
 She has a B.A. in English and French from Wellesley College and is a member of the New York State Bar.

 Inda Setiabudi Legal Assistant

 Ms. Setiabudi has been as an immigration and naturalization paralegal for over 11 years.
 Prior to joining CLINIC she was a paralegal for various law firms, non-profit organization and private immigration law offices in Washington DC Metropolitan area.
 She is a Board of Immigration Appeal Accredited Paralegal.
 She speaks five languages; serve as an interpreter for the Immigration Courts, other courts and hospitals for Indonesian language and some Chinese dialects.